Memoria de Memoria

 Ahmed Al Abaca is a multi-instrumentalist, composer, conductor, and facilitator.
 They’ve had the fortune of being commissioned and performed by ensembles, national radio, and Theatre companies throughout the United States and Europe.
 As the new Music Director of the South Loop Symphony Orchestra, a community orchestra based in Chicago, Ahmed’s focus is to present new music, specifically music written by composers of color.
 Ahmed believes in the transformative power of music, and if you do as well ,please support your local music organization, composer, performer, and programs that showcase art and music by overlooked communities.
 For more information, please visit ahmedalabaca.com.

-The performance is partially supported by grant from the Illinois Arts Council Agency.
+This premiere performance is partially supported by grant from the Illinois Arts Council Agency.